ChR-iSz/Job-Balancer-Server/README.md

 ## Outlook / Roadmap

-- Introduction of job classes, allowing jobs to be limited to specific workers assigned to corresponding job classes.
-Job classes can be freely created, for example, to execute geo-based tasks.
+- Introduction of Worker Classes, allowing jobs to be limited to specific workers assigned to corresponding Worker Classes.
+Worker Classes can be freely created, for example, to execute geo-based tasks.
 - Limitation of the maximum number of jobs per worker in the web interface.
 - Job restarts via the web interface.
 - Time-based job execution (scheduling).
-- User rights management for restricting jobs or job classes.
+- User rights management for restricting jobs or Worker Classes.
 - Worker > Server availability checks.

 ## General